mekanism/Mekanism/docs/Development.md

 ## Prerequisites

 * Gradle - Version 7.5.1 is known to work, your mileage with other versions may vary
+* JDK - Version 17 is the target as that is what Mojang ships, but to run gradle you must use a minimum of JDK 11.

 ## Directory Structure